 There are almost no risks to you.
 Except for a slight discomfort at the beginning of the collection, most donors report no problems.
 You cannot become infected with any new disease by donating.

 Most medications, including those treating high blood pressure and cholesterol, are acceptable.
 Call us in advance at 713-792-7777 if you have any questions.
 It is always a good idea to bring a list of your medications when you come to donate.
 Certain aspirin and herbal products deactivate platelets.

 To donate platelets, you need to wait 48 hours after taking aspirin or aspirin-containing products such as, ibuprofen, Motrin, Advil, Nuprin, Aleve, Excedrin and herbal supplements containing, ginseng, gingko biloba, garlique or ginger.
 Energy drinks that contain any of the previous products will also defer you for 48 hours for platelet donations.
 These include Monster, NOS, Rockstar, Full Throttle, AMP, Sobe, TAB Energy.

 - Platelets and platelets plus red blood cells: Collection takes 1 to 1 1/2 hours, the complete process takes between 1 1/2 and 2 hours

 Red blood cells are good for 42 days.
-Platelets are good for two days.
+Platelets are good for five days.
 Plasma is frozen and can be used for one year.